Jingle Bells: Recordings and performances

 James Lord Pierpont's 1857 composition "Jingle Bells" became one of the most performed and most recognizable secular holiday songs ever written, not only in the United States, but around the world.
 In recognition of this achievement, James Lord Pierpont was voted into the Songwriters Hall of Fame.

-"Jingle Bells" was first recorded by Will Lyle on October 30, 1889, on an Edison cylinder, but no surviving copies are known to exist.
-The earliest surviving recording was made by the Edison Male Quartette in 1898, also on an Edison cylinder, as part of a Christmas medley titled "Sleigh Ride Party".
+"Jingle Bells" was first recorded by banjoist Will Lyle on October 30, 1889 (attested A T E Wangemann Logbook, p.
+114), on an Edison cylinder, but no surviving copies are known to exist.
+The earliest surviving vocal recording was made by the Edison Male Quartette in 1898, also on an Edison cylinder (and 1898 Columbia brown wax 4090), as part of a 'Christmas' medley titled "Sleigh Ride Party".
+There is a version by the Hayden Quartet called Sleigh Ride Party recorded in 1901.
 In 1902, the Hayden Quartet recorded "Jingle Bells".
 The song became a Christmas favorite in the early twentieth century.

-In 1943, Bing Crosby and the Andrews Sisters recorded "Jingle Bells" as Decca 23281 which reached No. 19 on the charts and sold over a million copies.
-In 1941, Glenn Miller and His Orchestra with Tex Beneke, Marion Hutton, Ernie Caceres, and the Modernaires on vocals had a No. 5 hit with "Jingle Bells" on RCA Victor, University 11353.
-In 1935, Benny Goodman and His Orchestra reached No. 18 on the charts with their recording of "Jingle Bells".
+In 1935, Benny Goodman and His Orchestra reached No. 18 on the charts with their Swing or big band recording of "Jingle Bells".
+In 1941, Glenn Miller and His Orchestra with Tex Beneke, Marion Hutton, Ernie Caceres, and the Modernaires on vocals had a No. 5 hit on the Billboard pop singles chart with a big band arrangement of "Jingle Bells" on RCA Victor as Bluebird 11353-A. In 1943, Bing Crosby and the Andrews Sisters recorded "Jingle Bells" as Decca 23281 which reached No. 19 on the charts and sold over a million copies.
 In 1951, Les Paul had a No. 10 hit with a multi-tracked version on guitar.
 In 2001, House of Mouse version, sung by Wayne Allwine, Russi Taylor, and Bill Farmer.
 In 2006, Kimberley Locke had a No. 1 hit on the Billboard Adult Contemporary chart with a recording of the song.

 First song in space

-"Jingle Bells" was one of the first songs to broadcast from space, in a Christmas-themed prank by Gemini 6 astronauts Tom Stafford and Wally Schirra.
+"Jingle Bells" was one of the first songs to be broadcast from space, in a Christmas-themed prank by Gemini 6 astronauts Tom Stafford and Wally Schirra.
 While in space on December 16, 1965, they sent this report to Mission Control:

 The astronauts then produced a smuggled harmonica and sleigh bells, and with Schirra on the harmonica and Stafford on the bells, broadcast a rendition of "Jingle Bells".
-The harmonica, shown to the press upon their return, was a Hohner "Little Lady", a tiny harmonica approximately one inch (2.5 cm) long, by 3/8 of an inch (1 cm) wide.
+The harmonica, shown to the press upon their return, was a Hohner "Little Lady", a tiny harmonica approximately 1 in long, by 3/8 in wide.
+Schirra donated the harmonica to the Smithsonian in 1967.